polystruct/creative/docs/worldpainter/generation.md

 # Generating World

-We can generate relatively nice looking terrain using [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/).
+I can generate relatively nice looking terrain using [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/).

-I generally use the following settings.
+Generally, I use the following settings.
 First, select heightmap and deselect rivers.
 Then, in the *Styles* menu:

 - select *Monochrome* for style preset